Lifestyle Strategies for Atrial Fibrillation

 - Other heart conditions (heart attack, heart valve disease or heart failure)

 What can I do to reduce my risk for stroke?

 The risk of stroke in an AFib patient is as much as five times greater than that of a person without this heart disease.

 Treatment for AFib is imperative to reduce your risk for stroke.

 - Previous stroke or transient ischemic attack (TIA)

 - Heart disease

 Commit to a heart-healthy lifestyle

-The good news is that up to 80 percent of strokes can be prevented.
-You can control your risk factors by changing your lifestyle and by treating your medical conditions as instructed.
+The good news is that you can greatly reduce by making healthy changes and treating your medical conditions as instructed.

 Download our patient information sheets on how to live a heart-healthy lifestyle.